Tonewoods

 The information above has been collated from various online sources, including:

-• Modulus of Elasticity: Young's Modulus (E) measures a wood's stiffness when force is applied lengthwise.
+Modulus of Elasticity: Young's Modulus (E) measures a wood's stiffness when force is applied lengthwise.
 It informs us of the wood's resistance to being deformed, and can aid in understanding a given wood's ability to spring back to its original position or shape.
+It is typically expressed in GPa (GigaPascals).

-• Stiffness-to-weight Ratio: Also known as Specific Modulus, this useful number is arrived at using the formula E / ρ.
+Stiffness-to-weight Ratio: Also known as Specific Modulus, this useful comparative number is arrived at using the formula E / ρ.
+Example (Sitka Spruce): A Modulus of Elasticity of 11.03 GPa divided by a Specific Gravity (at 12% MC) of 0.42 equals a Stiffness-to-weight Ratio of 26.26.